kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/device-adverse-event-searchable-fields.md

 # Device Adverse Events Searchable Fields

-Fields that are `.exact` can be searched two ways:
+Fields denoted as `.exact` can be searched two ways:

 1. Using `AND` or `+` (meaning **OR**).
 2. Appending `.exact` to the field name forces exact phrase matches to be done.